shmily101/shmily101.github.io/source/_posts/20240418-Vue3(一):使用vue-cli构建vue3+ts项目.md

 ```
 Vue CLI v5.0.8
 ?
 Please pick a preset: Manually select features
 ?
-Check the features needed for your project: Babel, Linter
+Check the features needed for your project: Babel, TS, Router, Vuex, CSS Pre-processors, Linter
 ?
 Choose a version of Vue.js that you want to start the project with 3.x
 ?
-Pick a linter / formatter config: Basic
+Use class-style component syntax?
+No
 ?
+Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpiling JSX)?
+Yes
+?
+Use history mode for router?
+(Requires proper server setup for index fallback in production) No
+?
+Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): Sass/SCSS (with dart-sass)
+?
+Pick a linter / formatter config: Standard
+?
 Pick additional lint features: Lint on save
 ?
 Where do you prefer placing config for Babel, ESLint, etc.?
 (Use arrow keys)
-❯ In dedicated config files
+❯ In dedicated config files     // 单独文件配置
-  In package.json
+  In package.json     // 在package.json中配置
 ```

 ##### (12)